fmguerreroc/finding-celebrity/README.md

 - Executing artifact:
 To execute the artifact please go to the artifact folder location and execute the command: *java -jar celebrity-finder-0.0.1-SNAPSHOT.jar* this will startup a tomcat instance with our SpringBoot application, so please be sure that port 8080 not be busy to avoid startup failures.
 With this instance also gonna be up an H2 database.
 Please use your browser to access database console via this url: *http://localhost:8080/h2-console* use the below connection config.

+1. Driver class name: org.h2.Driver
-1. jdbc url: *jdbc:h2:mem:celebrity_finder_db*
+2. jdbc url: *jdbc:h2:mem:celebrity_finder_db*
-2. user: user
+3. user: user
-3. password: password
+4. password: password

 There are data preloaded but you can add new data using this console.